HOW OUR PROBATE LAWYERS HELP YOU WHEN A LOVED ONE PASSES AWAY

 - Uncles and aunts.

-If there are any beneficiaries who are below the age of 21 years, a minimum of two persons have to be appointed as the Administrators of the Estate.
+If there are any beneficiaries below the age of 21, a minimum of two persons have to be appointed as the Estate’s Administrators.

-Our team of dedicated and experienced probate lawyers will explain to you your roles and responsibilities in obtaining the Grant of Letters of Administration in order to distribute the assets to the beneficiaries.
+Our team of dedicated and experienced probate lawyers will explain your roles and responsibilities in obtaining the Grant of Letters of Administration to distribute the assets to the beneficiaries.

 PKWA LAW PROBATE FEES

 PKWA Law is one of the largest family law firms in Singapore, and we are conveniently located at the HDB Hub.
 We keep our fees affordable for the average Singaporean.
-Our fees for probate are as follows:
+Our probate fees are as follows:

 Grant of Probate – $1,200